 The performing arts centre of the Brisbane Powerhouse at always popular, inner-city New Farm features world-class theatrical and musical events, teamed with fine dining and drinking offerings with a casual approach at Bar Alto.

 Set your sights at an elevated perspective and scale new heights with the ever-popular Story Bridge Climb.
-Dawn or twilight climbing events with digital photo inclusions, at this Kangaroo Point landmark, attract droves of visitors and residents alike.
+Dawn or twilight climbing events with digital photo inclusions, at this Australian landmark, attract droves of visitors and residents alike.

 Early risers can take to the skies with the unforgettable event of a sunrise hot air ballooning adventure with full breakfast and sparkling wine.
 Tour providers offer the choice of Atherton Tablelands or Ipswich viewpoints and all assure memories to treasure amid these sunrise-bathed rural landscapes.